openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 OpenID Connect defines mechanisms by which an End-User can leverage an OpenID Provider (OP) to release identity information (such as authentication and claims) to a Relying Party (RP) which can act on that information.

-This specification extends OpenID Connect with the concept of a Self-Issued OpenID Provider (Self-Issued OP), an OP which is within the End-User’s local control.
-End-Users can leverage Self-Issued OPs to authenticate themselves and present claims directly to the RPs.
-This allows users to interact with RPs directly, without relying on third-party providers or requiring the End-User to operate their own hosted OP infrastructure.
+This specification extends OpenID Connect with the concept of a Self-Issued OpenID Provider (Self-Issued OP), an OP which is within the End-User’s control.
+End-Users can leverage Self-Issued OPs to authenticate themselves with self-signed ID Tokens and present directly to the RPs self-attested claims or identity credentials attested by the trusted third parties.
+When used with separate specifications such as [@!OIDC4VP], Self-Issued OP can present cryptographically verifiable claims issued by the third parties trusted by the RP.
+This allows End-Users to interact with RPs directly, without RPs interacting with third-party providers or the End-User hosting their own OP infrastructure.

-{mainmatter}

 # Introduction

-This specification extends OpenID Connect with the concept of a _Self-Issued OpenID Provider_ (Self-Issued OP), an OpenID Provider (OP) which is within the End-User’s local control.
-End-Users can leverage Self-Issued OPs to authenticate themselves and present claims directly to Relying Parties (RPs).
-This allows users to interact with the RPs directly, without relying on third-party providers or requiring the End-User to operate their own hosted OP infrastructure.
+This specification extends OpenID Connect with the concept of a _Self-Issued OpenID Provider_ (Self-Issued OP), an OpenID Provider (OP) which is within the End-User’s control.
+End-Users can leverage Self-Issued OPs to authenticate themselves with self-signed ID Tokens and present directly to the RPs self-attested claims or identity credentials attested by the trusted third parties.
+When used with separate specifications such as [@!OIDC4VP], Self-Issued OP can present cryptographically verifiable claims issued by the third parties trusted by the RP.
+This allows End-Users to interact with RPs directly, without RPs interacting with third-party providers or the End-User hosting their own OP infrastructure.

 An OP releases identity information such as End-User authentication in the form of an ID Token.
 An RP will typically trust an ID token based on the relationship between the RP and OP.